← Back to 史記

 56

-In the next year, today's emperor first arrived at Yong and performed the suburban audience of the five zhi.
+The next year, the present emperor first went to Yong and performed the suburban sacrifices at the five zhi.
 Afterward, constantly every three years, there was one suburban sacrifice.
 At this time, the emperor sought the god lord and lodged her in the Ti Shi pavilion in the middle of Shanglin.
 The god lord was a woman from Changling.
 Because her child died, she saw a god in the ancestors, and Wan Ruo.
 Wan Ruo sacrificed to her in her room, and many people went to sacrifice.
 Pingyuan Jun went to sacrifice, and afterward, his descendants became honored and eminent.
 When today's emperor ascended the position, then with generous rites, he placed the sacrifice in the inner palace.
-They heard her words but did not see her person, it is said.
+They heard her words but did not see her.

 57